Zastava M48: Combat use

-Most M48s that are encountered in the United States and Australia today show only slight wear—usually from storage.
-Many rifles are sold with accessories, including bayonet, bayonet scabbard, leather bayonet frog, ammo pouches, cleaning rod, and field cleaning kit.
-The rifles are normally sold coated in the protective grease 'cosmoline' which needs to be cleaned out before the rifle is fired.
-The condition is frequently excellent due to a Yugoslavian maintenance program that cleaned and inspected the stored rifles in rotation every 5 years until that nation's breaking up.

 In 1953, the M48 rifle was exported to Burma.
 The M48 rifle has also been exported to Algeria, Chad, Ethiopia, Indonesia, Egypt, Iraq and Syria.
 It was used in the Algerian War of Independence (1954-1962), the Lebanese Civil War (1975-1990), the Iraq-Iran War (1980-1988), the War in Yugoslavia (1991-2001) and the last one at civil war in Syria (2011-).

 As such, the M48 saw use in the Yugoslav Wars, thousands being used by various militias or paramilitary forces.
 Often the M48 was used as the basis for a sniper rifle, drilled and tapped for the ZRAK 4x32 telescopic sight and mounts.
 However, other than an experimental batch of approximately 4000 rifles, no official M48 sniper rifle was ever fielded by the Yugoslav Army.

 Egypt bought M48As to diversify its suppliers in the 1950s.
 Syria purchased M48A and M48BO rifles.
 Indonesia, Iraq, Burma, Algeria and Chad also received some.
 In the 1980s, Syria sent surplus M48s to pro-Syrian Lebanese factions during the Lebanese Civil War.

-In 2018 Polish Border Guard obtained 44 rifles for ceremonial purposes due to its physical similarities with Polish pre-WW2 Kb wz.
-98a.
+In 2018, the Polish Border Guard obtained 44 rifles for ceremonial purposes due to its physical similarities with Polish pre-WW2 Kb wz.
+98a rifles.